-Once preserve enhancements become established, the landowner is responsible for routine maintenance of any preserve enhancements.
-Routine maintenance includes watering and weeding where necessary, and protecting enhancements from vehicles, agricultural equipment, and domesticated grazing animals.
+Once preserve enhancements become established, the landowner is responsible for routine maintenance.
+Routine maintenance includes watering and weeding where necessary (e.g. if required during extreme drought conditions), and protecting enhancements from vehicles, agricultural equipment, and domesticated grazing animals.
 In cases where additional, non-routine maintenance is required (e.g. plantings are invaded by a new noxious weed that requires excessive control efforts, trees are subjected to a new pathogen, natural succession and senescence of plants), SJCOG, Inc., will assist the landowner in implementing management actions to restore the natural functioning of the preserve enhancements.